WilliamLi0623/cs246e-notes/Notes/problem_20_new.md

 Fallback to what's available to us in C:

 **unions**:

 ```C
 union Media {Song s; Movie m};
 Media nowPlaying;
 ```

-- Nice but you don't know what it might be exactly, you would need to store a member field, not so ideal
+- Nice but you don't know what it might be exactly, you would need to store a member field, not so ideal.

 **void\***

 ```C
 void *nowPlaying;
 ```